-The sun had already kissed the Earth goodnight and the logs of the evening’s fire-pit out on the balcony glowed fading warm embers, almost as if they too were whispering goodnight as they drifted into a slumber.
+The sun had already kissed the Earth goodnight, and the logs of the evening’s fire-pit out on the balcony glowed fading warm embers.
+It seemed they too were whispering goodnight as they drifted into a slumber.

 But I was awake.

 I was more awake than I had ever been in my life.
 I felt more alive than ever before.
 And I don’t mean this figuratively.
 It wasn’t ‘a feeling’, it was something that I was actually experiencing; something was going on in my mind and my body.

 As I settled back into my room in the log cabin, alone, high in the mountains of Rishikesh, the sound of the nearby waterfall, Mother Ganges gushing forth into the valley, filled my ears.